|

 Appeal was

-taken by defendant pro se to
+taken by defendant pro

 the Appellate Division of the Supreme